On Campus Interviews

 What is OCI?

-OCI (On Campus Interviews) is a national season running mid-August through mid-October.
+OCI (On Campus Interviews) is a national season running in late summer.
 It is a time in which larger and specialty firms visit campuses throughout the country to interview (primarily) 2L students for clerkships to begin the following summer.

 Each year Willamette hosts employers on campus to interview Willamette students.
 Most of these firms are from Portland, but each year we host employers from throughout the Pacific Northwest.

-Although most on campus employers will be from larger private firms, this is also the time of year for hiring through the federal government honors programs and other out-of-state agencies, such as the Washington Attorney General's Office.
+Although most on campus employers will be from larger private firms, this is also the time of year for hiring through the federal government honors programs and other out-of-state agencies.
 Occasionally, a state or federal government agency will visit campus to interview students.

 On the firm side, those employers that can predict their hiring needs a year or more in advance may participate in OCI.
 These are typically larger or specialty (like patent) firms.

 On the student side, those students with specialty backgrounds, who are in the top half of the class, or those with geographic ties to the area the law firm is located, participate.
 OCI is open to all students, but employers have the option to "screen" applicants and determine who they want to interview while on campus.

 What are they hiring for?

 Firms are hiring second year students for summer associate (clerking) positions beginning in the summer.
 An offer of an associate attorney position may follow after the summer (fall of 3L year).
 Firms who interview 3L's are hiring for attorney jobs beginning after graduation.

 How does the OCI on-campus interview process differ from "regular" interviews?